wabbajack-tools/mod-lists/bevilex/readme.md

 ## Extra Notes

-*   By default, the Oblivion Reloaded in game menu is bound to ‘O’.
-Since this is annoying when creating a character,  I have rebound it to F6.
-Use this key and/or edit the Oblivion Reloaded INI file in the OR 7.0 PRESET mod to change settings.
 *   Due to the way MO2 loads Oblivion and OBSE, the Steam overlay and screenshot functionality cannot be used.
 Use F11 to take screenshots using Oblivion Reloaded.
-*   As standard, this installer activates Oblivion Reloaded's framerate feature to improve FPS by dynamically reducing draw distances.
-If you are getting stable/high FPS, you should see no deterioration in visual quality.
-If you are getting low FPS, view distances are reduced temporarily to preserve FPS, causing a 'pop-in' effect.
-The framerate at which the feature is activated can be edited in the OR preset (default 50FPS), as well as the extent to which view distances are reduced.
-Otherwise, the feature can also be completely disabled in the same location.
-*   Note that in order for several Oblivion Reloaded features to work, in-game graphical setting changes are locked.
-To alter the settings, set the SaveSettings option in the OR preset to 1, load the game and make any desired changes, then exit and set the SaveSettings value back to 0 again.

 ## Troubleshooting